influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/alertmanager.md

 withUser(user)
 ```

-User is a SELinux user label that applies to the container.
+"User is a SELinux user label that applies to the container."

 ## obj spec.securityContext.windowsOptions

-The Windows specific settings applied to all containers.
+"The Windows specific settings applied to all containers.
 If unspecified, the options within a container's SecurityContext will be used.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence."

 ### fn spec.securityContext.windowsOptions.withGmsaCredentialSpec